eslam3kl/3klCon/README.md

 #### 2. GO Version
-Your GO version must be `go version go1.15.2 linux/amd64` and to check ` go version` , If it doesn't the same, install the updated version from here
+Your GO version must be `go version go1.15.2 linux/amd64` and to check ` go version` , If it doesn't the same,so delete the old version and install the updated one from here

 https://www.tecmint.com/install-go-in-linux/
 \